-Governors should ensure that there is an effective Child Protection Policy and other policies that include staff/pupil relationships including the use of social media.
-This information is in the Staff Code of Conduct and E-Safety Policy.
-Governors should also ensure that policies and procedures include inter-agency safeguarding protocol set up by the Local Safeguarding Children's Board (LSCB).
+Governors ensure that there is an effective Child Protection Policy and other policies that include the acceptable use of technologies, staff/pupil relationships and communications including the use of social media.
+This information is in the Staff Code of Conduct and Online Safety Policy.
+Governors also ensure that policies and procedures include appropriate safeguarding responses to children who go missing from education and inter-agency safeguarding protocol set up by the Local Safeguarding Children's Board.

 The DSL and deputy DSL meet half termly with the Safeguarding governor, Mrs Trish Chapman for safeguarding update meetings.